rticommunity/rticonnextdds-connector-py/docs/input.rst

 Accessing the SampleInfo
 ~~~~~~~~~~~~~~~~~~~~~~~~

+*Connect DDS* can produce samples with invalid data, which contain meta-data only.
+For more information about this see `Valid Data Flag <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/The_SampleInfo_Structure.htm#receiving_2076951295_727613>`__
+in the *Connect DDS Core Libraries* User's Manual.

-You can access the meta-data of a sample, the SampleInfo, as follows:
+You can access a field of the sample meta-data, the *SampleInfo*, as follows:

 .. testcode::